bruj0/vault-docker-compose/README.md

 # What is it
-A way to create a multiple Vault clusters and setup different types of Replication between them as close as possible to the "Vault reference architecture" https://learn.hashicorp.com/vault/operations/ops-reference-architecture
+A way to create multiple Vault clusters and setup different types of Replication between them as close as possible to the "Vault reference architecture" https://learn.hashicorp.com/vault/operations/ops-reference-architecture

 Using the 3 Region setup architecture:

 ![3 regions](https://d33wubrfki0l68.cloudfront.net/f4320f807477cdda5df25f904eaf3d7c9cfd761d/e6047/static/img/vault-ra-full-replication_no_region.png)

+# Why
+To be able to easily setup and test different configuration and features of a full fledge Vault and Consul cluster setup.

+# How
+* Docker and docker-compose for the scheduling of containers.
+* Docker-compose overlaying of configuration to avoid duplication
+* [Tavern-ci](https://taverntesting.github.io/) for initialization and API management.
+* Minimum use of simple shell scripts

-# Networks
+## Networks
 It uses 3 networks:
 * vault_primary
 * vault_secondary